zheek/ansible_php_ci/README.md

 Post install
 ------------
+- Set security for the jenkins web interface (anyone can access it now)
+- There will be a php job called php-template.
+Rename this to suit your project
-- set git repository and credentials
+- Go to the manage job section and set the git repository and credentials
 - Manage Jenkins > Configure Global Security > and select the markup formatter as RAW HTML.
+- Enable the job

 Known issues
 ------------